danhahn/html-site/src/pages/4/homework.md

   Homework: homework.html
 homework:
   lesson: lesson4
-downloads:
 labels: [Homework Files]
-  files: ['./homework-week4.zip']
+attachments:
+  - "./homework-week4.zip"
 ---

 Download the starter file that contains the HTML and images for this homework.